Maya Biosphere Reserve

 Global Environment Facility (GEF)

-Funding biodiversity and natural habitats through the GEF Trust Fund.[1]
+• Funding biodiversity and natural habitats through the GEF Trust Fund.[1]

-Donated $13 million for reconstruction and $3 million to finance the national parks.[2]
+• Donated $13 million for reconstruction and $3 million to finance the national parks.[2]

-Supported the draft and adoption of the 2006-2010 master plan.
+• Supported the draft and adoption of the 2006-2010 master plan

-Funding from CEPF and USAID/Guatemala (in conjunction with the US Department of Interior) permitted the implementation of a CONAP-WCS strategy known as “the shield” – a north-south line of protection located within Laguna del Tigre National Park and the adjacent Laguna del Tigre Biological Corridor.[3]
+• funding from CEPF and USAID/ Guatemala (in conjunction with the US Department of Interior) permitted the implementation of a CONAP-WCS strategy known as “the shield” – a north-south line of protection located within Laguna del Tigre National Park and the adjacent Laguna del Tigre Biological Corridor.[3]

-Supporting the National Council for Protected Areas (CONAP) to start the physical demarcation of five protected areas in Petén.
+• Construction of eight surveillance and control posts in the forest and helping the National Council for Protected Areas (CONAP) to start the physical demarcation of five protected areas in Petén.

-Creation of five tourism circuits.
+• Creation of five tourism circuits

 USAID

-Project: Strengthening the Protected Area Management and Environmental Governance in the Selva Maya: Guatemala, Mexico, and Belize.
+• Project: Strengthening the Protected Area Management and Environmental Governance in the Selva Maya: Guatemala, Mexico, and Belize.
 (October 2021 – September 2026)

-In 2022, the US Department of the Interior, with its implementing partner Wildlife Conservation Society, funded Project Number F22AP03044 in the Maya Biosphere Reserve.
+• In 2022, the US Department of the Interior with its implementing partner Wildlife Conservation Society funded Project Number F22AP03044 in the Maya biosphere reserve.

-World Bank and GEF
+World Bank and GEF:

 Historical Background